homiedopie/beberlei.de/2012/08/11/oop_business_applications__trying_to_escape_the_mess.rst

 you have a powerful toolbox to avoid many of the problems above, but it is still not simple to write clean object oriented applications.

-After years of participation in both projects I still feel there is a missing puzzle piece, to reach a clean seperation of all the model concers from framework and persistence.
+After years of participation in both open source projects I still feel there is a missing puzzle piece, to reach a clean seperation of all the model concerns from framework and persistence.

+At some point I would really like to close the gap between desired technical state of a project and the state it is actually in.
+I know there is no size fits all solution, but I fell a checklist of architectural patterns with pro and con arguments allows me to adjust the expectations about how a system looks in the end.

 Thanks to `Gordon <https://twitter.com/go_oh>`_, `Stefan
 <https://twitter.com/spriebsch>`_ and `Thomas <https://twitter.com/tom_noise>`_